 Chronic stress changes learners' stress response (cortisol, amygdala), say researchers.
 This isn't bad behaviour but a biological reaction to threats.
 Trauma can make learners struggle to regulate emotions or sit still.
 Understanding trauma (van der Kolk, 2014) lets us support, not punish.

 Recognise learners' differing temperaments, but teach expected behaviours.
 Don't mislabel normal differences as disorders.
-For behavioural issues, check biological factors (sleep, nutrition, trauma).
-Also consider environmental influences (expectations, relationships) (Prior, 2019; Thomas & Chess, 1977).
+For behavioural issues, check biological factors such as sleep, nutrition and stress, and also consider environmental influences such as expectations, relationships and reinforcement patterns (Thomas & Chess, 1977; Keogh, 2003).

 The nature/nurture debate has real policy implications in English education.